Peripheral Artery Disease Treatment in Phoenix, Arizona

 Minimally Invasive surgical treatment

-If conservative management is unsuccessful the surgeons will proceed to a more aggressive management of the disease process.
-Our surgeons will generally suggest performing a balloon angioplasty and stent placement if the blockages are not managed by conservative means.
+If conservative management is unsuccessful the surgeons will proceed to more aggressive management of the disease process.
+Our surgeons will generally suggest performing balloon angioplasty and stent placement if the blockages are not managed by conservative means.
 An additional tool the surgeons have to remove the blockage and improve blood flow is a laser atherectomy device.
-This device allows the surgeons to vaporize the plaque blockage inside of the vessel by using a high energy light (laser).
+This device allows the surgeons to vaporize the plaque blockage inside of the vessel by using a high-energy light (laser).

 Hospital-based surgical treatment